Hareen-P/travel-blog/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: 'Kanyakumari Wanderer: Southern Bliss in India'
 published: true
 ---
 ## This is the Travel blog website I created for Nan mudhalvan Project